taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Magou: "We will take NOTHING from the Orbiters."

-View from the floor: we see a long corridor within a large e-syrup bubble, and Min's legs as she hides in the shadows of an e-syrup tapestry, one of many fabrics draped to serve as dividing walls.
+View from the floor: we see a long corridor within a large eSyrup bubble, and Min's legs as she hides in the shadows of an eSyrup tapestry, one of many fabrics draped to serve as dividing walls.
 The tapestry embroidery depict various rituals of the Automata.

 Amadou: "So you let your BLIND HATRED for ORBITERS kill Jina?
 And who will win, if we lose our clan's greatest mathematician??"